grahamwaters/grahamwaters/README.md

 **Some Quick Facts About Me:**
 * 🌍  I'm based in Austin, Texas.

-* Texas Tech (Undergrad) Alumni, and a Brandeis University (Graduate) Alumni.
+* Texas Tech (Undergrad) Alumni and Brandeis University (Graduate) Alumni.

 *  🎓  My Master's is in Strategic Analytics.

 - 🔭 I’m currently working on [NovelAI - Lorebook Generation](https://github.com/grahamwaters/lorebook_generator_for_novelai.git) for authors that are jumpstarting their productivity with machine learning.

-- 🌱 I’m currently learning Neural Networks and Text Summation in Sklearn.
-I'd like to get into NLP and GPT-3 with OpenAI as well.
+- 🌱 I'm currently learning Neural Networks and Text Summation in Sklearn.
+I'd also like to get into NLP and GPT-3 with OpenAI.

-- ❓ Ask me about anything you'd like to know about Python or its related technologies, I'd love to chat.
+- ❓ Ask me anything you'd like to know about Python or its related technologies; I'd love to chat.

 - 📫 How to reach me: LinkedIn, Discord, or Email.

-- ⚡ Fun fact: I am a huge fan of SETI, and am fascinated by the Hum and everything about the James Webb Space Telescope.
+- ⚡ Fun fact: I am a massive fan of SETI and am fascinated by the Hum and everything about the James Webb Space Telescope.
 - Finally, If I had to be a movie genre, I'd be SciPy.